 Nothing is more embarrassing than perpetually stinky breath.
 No matter what you eat, how often you brush, or how many mints you pop, your breath still repels.
 Bad breath is just one symptom of a much larger issue of gum disease.
-Without treatment, gum disease can lead to the loss of your teeth.
+Without gum disease treatment, it can lead to the loss of your teeth.

 The great news is that gum disease is completely treatable, especially with our integrated approach.
 You’ll receive relief from your infection, and we’ll set you up for lifelong gum health.